 electricity and natural gas are “essential”, with disruption of these services resulting in the potential for economic loss, major inconvenience and in extreme cases, life and death for the consumer.

 In addition to customer access to the commodity, maintaining a high degree of service reliability has always been important for electric and gas utilities.
-Historically, electric utilities maintained reserve margins as high as 30 percent above peak load, just to ensure reliable service.
+Historically, electric utilities maintained reserve margins as high as 30 percent above peak load, to ensure reliable service.
 The rule of 1 in 10,000 meant that outages would accumulate to one day in 10,000 days.
 Major reliability concerns in both electricity and gas have been focused on the distribution function.
 State utility commissions have extensive regulations affecting the maintenance of distribution systems.
 The use of performance indicators to measure system reliability is common.

 In markets with new suppliers, the reliability and access issues differ somewhat from the conventional meaning of reliability as the execution of a contract for service.
 In traditional utility analysis, a decrease in reliability is typically measured in outages.
 However, the states typically require licensing by the utility commission and licensing standards are sufficiently strict to ensure reliable performance.
 Actually, there are few cases of contract breach by licensed service providers.